BauplanLabs/wap_with_bauplan_and_prefect/README.md

 To use Bauplan, you need an API key for our preview environment: you can request one [here](https://www.bauplanlabs.com/#join).

-Note: the current SDK version is `0.0.3a182` but it is subject to change as the platform continues to evolve - ping us if you need help with any of the APIs used in this project.
+Note: the current SDK version is `0.0.3a243` but it is subject to change as the platform evolves - ping us if you need help with any of the APIs used in this project.

 ### Prefect and the Python environment